 Not All Apps can be Progressive Web Apps

 PWA’s are brilliant for those creating a mobile-friendly version of a website and/or a more accessible app, but more advanced apps do not yet convert to the Progressive Web Apps environment.
-For example a Progressive Web Apps can’t integrate with a mobile device’s camera, contacts list and other features.
+For example, a Progressive Web Apps can’t integrate with a mobile device’s camera, contacts list, and other features.

 They’re The Future Not all browsers are supported right now but over time this issue will become irrelevant.
 PWA’s are poised to support all computer and mobile devices with a browser and allow users easy access without having to go to an app store or download updates.
 Despite the battery draining, PWA’s themselves are faster to use for the user than websites because of advanced caching.

-Through the use of ‘service workers’ technology and browser side caching, PWA’s can function well on low quality networks and even offline (as long as the user doesn’t have to send fresh data to the server).
+Through the use of ‘service workers’ technology and browser side caching, PWA’s can function well on low-quality networks and even offline (as long as the user doesn’t have to send fresh data to the server).

 A website costs between $3,000 and $10,000 to develop and a native app will set you back between $20,000 and $80,000.
 While a Progressive Web Apps costs between $6,000 and $20,000, many businesses will only need the PWA – making a saving over developing a site and a native app separately.

 Mobile audiences have grown over the years.
-Progressive web app help developers and marketers adopt to this growing base of mobile users.
+Progressive web app help developers and marketers adapt to this growing base of mobile users.
 It has all the features of an app and functions like a website, making it powerful and useful for the user.
 PWA is responsive and safer for the user but not all browsers support them currently.
-So are you going to adopt this trend to develop you e-commerce?
+So are you going to adopt this trend to develop your e-commerce?
 Tell us below or Tweet us!